 - Trying to encourage the bear to go in a specific direction by using hazing techniques.

 - If the animal is either trapped or becomes confined to tree, chemical immobilants may be used if the situation warrants this action.
 Trained staff from MassWildlife and/or the Environmental Police will be present to decide on whether to exercise this option.
 Weather, location, and other factors are considered when making this decision.

 - The last resort, when an immediate threat to public safety exists or immobilization is not possible, is to destroy the bear with a firearm.
 This option is rarely implemented and the staff person from MassWildlife and/or the Environmental Police Officer in charge of the scene makes the decision based on the specific situation and the protocol.

 Although some people may be concerned about bears destroying bird feeders, getting into trash, eating chickens, and destroying beehives, these are normal activities for any wild animal that readily takes advantage of easily obtained food.
 The Large Animal Response Team will not move or relocate a bear simply for engaging in these activities

-Coexisting with Black Bears Find guidelines for the prevention and management of bear damage.
+Coexisting with Black Bears in Massachusetts Find guidelines for the prevention and management of bear damage.

 For additional information and advice on black bear management, problems, and damage control strategies in Massachusetts, contact your local MassWildlife District office.